pawan087/pawan087/README.md

 </h6>

 <h6 align="left">
-•⚡ Fun facts: I have a background in electrical engineering and have experience as an instrumentation and controls design engineer.
-I've also owned and operatered a high volume fuel-service station for over 7 years.
-Before that I was captain of an award winning bhangra team, and led my team to 13 consecturive 1st place victories across North America.
+•⚡ Fun facts: I have a background in electrical engineering and have experience as a design engineer.
+I've owned and operatered a high volume fuel-service station for over 7 years.
+Before that I was captain of an award winning bhangra team, and led my team to 13 consectuive 1st place victories across North America.
 </h6>

 <h5 align="center">Connect with me on